lcd-dal/feature-extraction-for-CERT-insider-threat-test-datasets/README.md

 Note that in the extracted data, `insider` is the label indicating the insider threat scenario (0 is normal).
 Some extracted features (subs_ind, starttime, endtime, sessionid, user, day, week) are for information and may or may not be used in training machine learning approaches.

-Pre-extracted data from CERT insidere threat test dataset r5.2 can be found in this [Onedrive folder](https://web.cs.dal.ca/~lcd/data/CERTr5.2/).
+Pre-extracted data from CERT insidere threat test dataset r5.2 can be found in [here](https://web.cs.dal.ca/~lcd/data/CERTr5.2/).

 ## Citation